-The Lakeside Gardens has been developed with a strong emphasis on nature and incorporating the feedback from the community.
-Occupying the area that was once the Jurong Lake Park, it is one of three segments of the overall 90-hectare Jurong Lake Gardens.
+Jurong Lake Garden’s Lakeside Gardens has been developed with a strong emphasis on nature and incorporating the feedback from the community.
+Occupying the area that was once Jurong Lake Park, it is one of three segments that will make up the overall 90-hectare Jurong Lake Gardens.
 Other segments include Chinese and Japanese Gardens (also known as Jurong Lake Gardens Central) and the Garden Promenade (Jurong Lake Gardens East).

 The Jurong Lake Gardens Lakeside Garden takes advantage of its waterside location to provide a wonderful green space for visitors.
 It has been developed around the themes of nature, play and the community.